pmcharrison/psynet-mirror/docs/index.rst

 Some particularly useful resources are highlighted below, but see the sidebar for a full list.

-- :ref:`Applications <applications>`: Learn about the use cases for which PsyNet is optimized.
+- :ref:`When to use PsyNet? <applications>`: Learn about the use cases for which PsyNet is optimized.

-- :ref:`Software stack <Software_stack>`: Learn about the open-source software that underpins PsyNet.
+- :ref:`Demos <demos_introduction>`: Learn about the use cases for which PsyNet is optimized.

+- :ref:`Example experiments <example_implementations>`: See code repositories for real-world PsyNet experiments.

 - :ref:`History <history>`: Read about the origins of PsyNet.

-- :ref:`Examples <example_implementations>`: See code repositories for real-world PsyNet experiments.

-- :ref:`Learning <learning_psynet>`: Get advice on learning PsyNet.

 - `GitLab repository <https://gitlab.com/PsyNetDev/PsyNet>`_: Explore PsyNet's source code.